 Employees employed by employment agencies (employment agency is responsible for training).

-Current employees must be trained by January 1, 2021 and annually thereafter.
+Current employees must have been trained by January 1, 2021.

 New employees must receive training within 90 days of hire.